jarcos/gutengulp-starter-theme/CONTRIBUTING.md

-Thank you for thinking about contributing to the Gutenberg Starter Theme!
+Thank you for thinking about contributing to the Gutengulp Starter Theme!

 All contributions are welcome, the only requirements are: